- Health Services Home

 In 1959, Health Services moved to the building just north of its present location.
 Two physicians were on staff at that time.

-By 1972, medical appointments, walk-in care, immunizations, injuries and gynecology, as well as a nurse-operated cold care clinic, were established.
-A psychiatrist was added to the staff during the mid 1970’s.
-In the later 1970's, eight staff nurses completed additional training at Brigham Young University to become nurse practitioners.
+By 1972, medical appointments, walk-in care, immunizations, injuries, and gynecology, as well as a nurse-operated, cold care clinic, were established.
+A psychiatrist was added to the staff during the mid-1970s.
+In the late 1970s, eight staff nurses completed additional training at Brigham Young University to become nurse practitioners.

 During the 1980s, the staff psychologists were relocated to the Counseling and Student Development Center.
 Services added in the 1980s included: formal health education, and sports medicine services for NCAA athletes.
 Campus services for students with disabilities were incorporated into Health Services operations.
 Infirmary services were replaced by limited overnight nursing services with a physician on-call.
 Health Services became the compliance office for state-mandated, pre-enrollment immunization verification.

 From 1990-1994, Health Services was required to vacate its building for asbestos abatement.
 Services were temporarily relocated to other campus and off-campus sites, with a university shuttle service providing student transport.
 Also during the 1990s, Health Services Lab was initially certified as a high-complexity lab under CLIA (Clinical Laboratory Improvement Amendment), and on-site gynecologist services were added.